Aashna707/ai-seo-content-production-research/research/linkedin-posts/rand-fishkin-posts.md

    for traffic.

-2. **AI tools and Google are parallel ecosystems, not competitors (yet).** Content teams should build visibility strategies for both: traditional SEO and AI citation optimization.
+2. **AI tools and Google are parallel ecosystems, not competitors (yet).** Content teams should build visibility strategies for both traditional SEO and AI citation optimization.

-3. **Third-party authority signals matter more than ever.** Being cited by high-authority publications is now both an SEO and an AI discoverability strategy, since LLMs train on those sources.
+3. **Third-party authority signals matter more than ever.** Being cited by a high authority publications are now both an SEO and an AI discoverability strategy, since LLMs train on those sources.

 4. **Traffic is a broken metric.** The industry needs new measurement frameworks: AI